Instead of a fancy ‘vision statement’, leaders would be far better of defining what ‘winning’ for their company looks like.

 Vision statements are generally abstract.
-Mostly written as a checklist item
+These are mostly written as a checklist item by Management.

 Ask yourself the following questions: